muyun/dev.kbs/note.md

     + A hacker news for some industry

+    + news aggregator or a community
-    + RSS feed from new posts
+        - RSS feed from new posts
         - feedparser

     + write note